 The best part about going to France in September is that you get all the benefits of a summer trip to France (warm weather, long days, extended hours at attractions) without having to deal with the crowds of tourists.
-In Normandy and Brittany, there begins to be a fall crispness in the air, the leaves are just beginning to have a tinge of color and there are plenty of events and festivals to keep you entertained.
+Although it’s still beach weather down in Languedoc and the French Riviera, in Normandy and Brittany, there’s a subtle crispness in the air and the leaves are just beginning to have a tinge of color.

-For fans of French Wine (and I mean, who isn’t), September also marks the beginning of grape harvest season in France—meaning there are plenty of wine-related events and festivals around the country.
+For fans of French wine – and seriously, who isn’t – September also marks the beginning of grape harvest season in France, meaning there are plenty of wine-related events and festivals around the country.
+And if this is your first trip to France, here are some handy tools to help you get started planning your vacation!

 What to do in France in September